Guts565/RumahSakitOttoIskandarDinata/README.md

 ## 1.8
-- added login page
+- added login page for admin
-- added admin account
 - added navbar
 - retouching the animation